 Note: For Windows users, you can install Owncloud in Windows as well.

 It will automatically install dependencies, such as Apache, PHP, and MySQL.
-Once the installation is complete, you can point your browser to http://yourdomain/owncloud and start the “First Run Wizard”.
+Once the installation is complete, you can point your browser to “http://yourdomain/owncloud”, or in your local machine “http://localhost/owncloud”.

 The software for ownCloud was developed by some of the developers of KDE and is designed to work with free and open source operating systems, unlike some proprietary cloud storage services.
 You can use your web browser to upload and manage files, but you can also use WebDav to connect to your files directly from your desktop file manager.